 top of page

-How fit do I need to be?
+How fit do you need to be for a new zealand great walk?

 Ideally, you should be in good general health and be fit enough to carry approximately a 12-15kg backpack for 5-7 hours across varying terrain.
 You will need to be able to do this for a minimum of 3 days consecutively and be able to carry everything you need for the hike in and out of the track.